EvaFrossard/EvaFrossard.github.io/index.md

 --->

 ### Video duration

+Keeping up with durations, here we are focusing on the length of videos.
+More in the Shorts mindsets or into the long documentary styles videos.
+Or maybe you like your comedy sketch around the 5min, or maybe it's the cash coming with the monetization and the multiple ads in over 10min videos (yes, we see you Uncle Scroodge !).

 Similarly, a natural reaction is to play around with the video length to understand what content the audience prefers (could creators be trying to beat accusations of [tuning video length for monetization](https://www.reddit.com/r/PartneredYoutube/comments/4v6bmy/why_so_many_youtubers_are_making_their_videos/){:target="\_blank"}?).